top of page

 "Weaving Quasicrystals" is a series of wall works and large-scale installations that explore the technical connections between weaving, mathematics, and color theory.

-Created in collaboration with mathemetician, Phil Engel and produced with support from the National Science Foundation grant DMS-2201221, this ongoing series of woven patterns is based on the following:
+Created in collaboration with mathematician, Phil Engel and produced with support from the National Science Foundation grant DMS-2201221, this ongoing series of woven patterns is based on the following research and inquiry:

 --